EpsilonZ/CityVisualizer/code/README.md

 Once you have generated your city you can travel to http://localhost/SimulacionFinal.html to watch your simulation.
 Be aware that you'll have to select it through the interface on http://localhost/SimulacionFinal.html clicking on "Seleccionar archivo" and navigating to /var/www/html/Data directory.

 Also, if you want to analyze your traces, go to https://github.com/EpsilonZ/TrafficVisualizer and copy your generated file (no need to include sizes.txt) there to further analysis.

+TROUBLESHOOTING

+ValueError: could not convert string to float: '\ufeff541' --> when generating schedules file a character is added to the beggining.
+To fix this just nano into the file and press 'Supr' and save it